tnyim/jungletv/afdocs/reference/server/jungletv_rpc.md

     if (!context.trusted) {
         return; // not a legitimate runtime-emitted event }
-    context.user.address // address of the user that connected })
+    context.sender.address // address of the user that connected })
 ```